TurtleTony/rails-image-board/README.md

 ...
 ```
 If you do not want a branch merged try to avoid creating a Pull Request.
- If you need to create a Pull Request please add a WIP (Work in Progress) label to the PR
+If you need to create a Pull Request please add a WIP (Work in Progress) label to the PR.

 You shall of course never push (or worse: force-push) onto the master branch, git will reject any attempted push immediately.